Anchorage emerges with $17M from a16z for ‘omnimetric’ crypto security

 I’m not allowed to tell you exactly how Anchorage keeps rich institutions from being robbed of their cryptocurrency, but the off-the-record demo was damn impressive.
-Judging by the $17 million Series A this security startup raised last year led by Andreessen Horowitz and joined by Khosla Ventures, Max Levchin, Elad Gil, Mark McCombe of Blackrock, and AngelList’s Naval Ravikant, I’m not the only one who thinks so.
+Judging by the $17 million Series A this security startup raised last year led by Andreessen Horowitz and joined by Khosla Ventures, #Angels, Max Levchin, Elad Gil, Mark McCombe of Blackrock, and AngelList’s Naval Ravikant, I’m not the only one who thinks so.
 In fact, crypto funds like Andreessen’s a16zcrypto, Paradigm, and Electric Capital are already using it.

 They’re trusting in the guys who engineered Square’s first encrypted card reader and Docker’s security protocols.
 “It’s less about us choosing this space and more about this space choosing us.
 If you look our backgrounds and you look at the problem, it’s like the universe handed us on a silver platter the venn diagram of our skillset” co-founder Diogo Monica tells me.